|

 As for finding hotels without the help of a travel agent most websites like this one contain ads by individual hotels or hotel booking sites so check those.
 Also the recommended guidebooks like Richard Saul Wurman's ACCESS PARIS have their favorites and you can probably trust them.

-You can choose from over 700 hotels in and around Paris, read reviews, find hotel location maps, discounted rates and lots of valuable information on my Paris Hotels Booking Page
+You can choose from over 700 hotels and apartments in and around Paris, read reviews, find hotel location maps, discounted rates and lots of valuable information on my Paris Hotels Booking Page.

 |